 Absorption: Neotame, chemically related to aspartame, is rapidly but only partially absorbed.
 20 to 30% may be absorbed, but both absorbed and non-absorbed is metabolized to de-esterified neotame and trace methanol, with good efficiency and only a small percentage of unchanged neotame.
 Both metabolized and unchanged neotame are cleared via the urine and feces within 72 hours.
 There is no evidence of tissue accumulation.

-Notes: Although Neotame contains phenylalanine, it is not metabolized to phenylalanine, so is safe for those with with PKU, and no warning label is required.
+Notes: Although Neotame contains phenylalanine, it is not metabolized to phenylalanine and is safe for those with PKU/ No warning label is required.

 Luo Han Guo Fruit Extracts

 Luo Han Gro fruit extracts are extracts from Swingle fruit (Siraitia grosvenorii).
 It is also known as monk fruit, a plant native to Southern China.
 This fruit contains varying levels of mogrosides which provide non-nutritive sweetness.

 Brand Names: Nectresse, Monk Fruit in the Raw, PureLO